New London borough expansion

 » Coordinate with councils and local organisations to signpost vulnerable families to relevant local services; support families to access services.

 What success will look like

 Record numbers of parents engaged with children's reading; monitor improvements in engagement with children's reading; record numbers of parents offered signposting and take up.

 We will demonstrate the long term changes by measuring the increase in the number of children and families we support and their improvement in reading and love of books.

-Success will be increasing the number of children supported by 80 next year; and working with 35 sets of parents, of whom 25% will be the most vulnerable and for whom we will signpost other social and local services.
-We will also increase our volunteer base by an additional 15 volunteers.
+Success will be setting up 5 new projects in a new borough, to benefit 350 children from 150 families, of whom 25% will be the most vulnerable and for whom we will signpost other social and local services.
+We will also increase our volunteer base by an additional 70 volunteers.

 Our risks include an inability to recruit enough volunteers; we mitigate this by having an ongoing recruitment programme throughout the year; we also have a bank of stand-in volunteers we can call upon.

 Funding is another risk for us; we have expanded cautiously since we were established.
 We hold a minimum of 3 months reserves and have a proactive fundraising programme for sustained and diversified income.

 We will provide donors a written report which will include quant and qual data; we gather data week by week which is developed into a term by term review.
 This will be compiled into an annual report for donors who will be able to visit our projects and attend events when we will update news.